icerrate/Popular-Movies/README.md

 ## Api Key

-In order to run this project, you must create file project.properties and add a TheMovieDB Api Key like this: tmdApiKey="9749e4a41e75e6d61dd2e91d7aa44a09"
+In order to run this project, you must create file project.properties and add a TheMovieDB Api Key like this: tmdApiKey="XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"

 ## Screenshots